Reactive-Network/documentation/docs/docs/rnk-rpc-methods.md

 ## rnk_getStorageAt

-Returns the value stored at a specific key in the storage of a contract for a given RVM at a specified block number or hash.
+Retrieves the storage value at a specified key for a contract on a given RVM at a specific transaction or block state.

 ### Parameters